SmartDataAnalytics/KEEN-Model-Zoo/README.rst

 was reviewed and published in a paper.
 Furthermore, the dataset used to train the model needs to be public accessible.

 We will review your pull request and assist you if any fixes are required.
+The KEEN Model ZOO is licensed under the MIT License.
+By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.